-Prerequisite: (R) (W), MATH 2214 or adequate math placement test score.
+Prerequisite: (R) (W), MATH 2214 or equivalent within the last year.

 4 CREDITS The student will compute partial derivatives, gradients, differentials, double and triple integrals in rectangular, cylindrical and spherical coordinate systems, curl and divergence of a vector field, and path and surface integrals of vector fields directly and by applying Green's Theorem, Stokes' Theorem and the Divergence Theorem; write parameterizations for lines, curves and surfaces; and solve application problems that include optimization, work and flows of vector fields.
+Note: This course satisfies the computer proficiency requirement.